 Partial denture replacements, which can be removable, involve attaching a metal framework to your natural teeth.

 Sometimes the dentist will have to put crowns in, then attach the denture to those crowns as anchors.
-The temporary partial denture is often called a tooth flipper.
+The temporary partial denture is often called a dental flipper.

 The Materials In Dentures